Two Step Beach at Honaunau Bay Overview

 Pu’uhonua O Honaunau National Historical Park

 As you approach the bay, you will see the Pu’uhonua O Honaunau National Historical Park.
-This incredible Federal park is where kappa breakers, defeated warriors, and civilians found refuge in ancient Hawaiian times.
+This incredible National park is where kapu breakers, defeated warriors, and civilians found refuge in ancient Hawaiian times.
 The historical significance of this place is truly impressive and should not be missed, the energy here is that of forgiveness and peace still today.
 The park spans across 182 acres and can easily take a couple of hours to explore.
 It makes for a really nice day trip to visit the park to learn about the history of the area and then go snorkeling at two-step, right around the corner.

 Although it is a fairly sheltered bay with generally great snorkeling conditions, if the surge is rough it can make entering and exiting the water dangerous so, you might want to come back another time.
 You will notice the ocean surge ascending and descending, so coordinate your entrance and exit into the water with the tide to make departing the water easier.
 As you exit, turn around, seated and slide onto the closest step to gain stability against the surge’s motion.
 There can be sea urchins in some of the holes within the rocks, so be careful where you put your hands and feet.